MacTynow/chad/README.md

-# GPTCMD
+# CHAD

-A chatgpt cli powered by cobra, completely ripped of from https://kadekillary.work/posts/1000x-eng/.
+A openai cli powered by cobra, completely ripped of from https://kadekillary.work/posts/1000x-eng/.
+Supports history.
+For those who prefer to be in the console.

 ## Usage